 10. DP Customs Harley café racer (above).
 When I first saw this bike, I couldn’t decide if I liked it or not.
 But it stuck in my mind, and eventually I got the builder’s details from photographer Jed Strahm.
 The guilty party was Justin Del Prado of Arizona-based DP Customs, whose motto is “Built for the workin’ man, by the workin’ man.”
 He’s also created one of the most eye-catching exhaust systems I’ve seen in a long while.

 This Top 10 is strictly limited to bikes that first appeared over the past six months.
 But there are other, older bikes that are still attracting a remarkable amount of attention.
-Honorable mentions go to “Dave’s Bonny”, a custom Triumph Bonneville from Deus, Dylan Robb’s Harley Sportster custom, a CB750 from the Wrenchmonkees and this 1977 BMW R100/7 from Germany.
+Honorable mentions go to “Dave’s Bonny”, a custom Triumph Bonneville from Deus, Dylan Robb’s Harley Sportster custom, and a CB750 from the Wrenchmonkees.
 These bikes were featured before July 2010, but are hammering our servers even more than some of the bikes in this Top 10.